 Now’s a good time to:

 - get some bargains on personal and business needs

 - crystalise any CGT losses (especially if you’ve made any gains); delay income/hold off on invoicing until July 1

 - make superannuation contributions and reduce your taxable income

 - consider property investing expenses – home improvements, leasing costs, prepaying interest

-- The ATO’s Get Your Deductions Right
+- The ATO’s Deductions you can claim

 Be careful though, as this time of year also brings out a lot of deals and schemes you should avoid (eg Black box sharetrading software and dubious property investing programmes.).
 Check out some Guru Cops or earlier posts on scams.

-You’ll find more ideas in – Tax, Tactics and Trials – the trilogy of things to do before 30 June
+You’ll find more EFY ideas in – Tax, Tactics and Trials – the trilogy of things to do before 30 June

 Spend just a little time now now and before 30 June checking out some of these and we’re sure you’ll start the next calendar and financial year from a much better financial place.
 Enjoy.